School Committee - February 06, 2025

 The other issue I want to comment on is the school calendar.

-So I want to urge the school committee members to consider the diverse population of Sharon and treat everyone equally and not give preference to certain religions or cultures.
+So I, you know, want to urge the school committee members to consider the diverse population of Sharon and treat everyone equally and not give preference to certain religions or cultures.

 Thank you.